-Since DHART's inception, the program has experienced growth both in the number of requests and number of completed flights.
-DHART began as a three year trial program of the Dartmouth-Hitchcock Medical Center.
+Since DHART's inception, the program has grown both in the number of requests and number of completed flights.
+DHART began as a three-year trial program of the Dartmouth-Hitchcock Medical Center.
 Now, over twenty years later the DHART team, along with our aviation vendors at Metro Aviation Inc, continue to provide this vital lifesaving service to our region as a permanent department at the center.

 In 1996, the Vermont Health Care Authority (since replaced by the VT Public Oversight Commission) granted DHART a temporary Certificate Of Need (C.O.N.) with the understanding that a medical review committee be formed to evaluate the appropriateness and effectiveness of the DHART Helicopter program in Vermont.

 The committee included three emergency physicians, three emergency/trauma nurses and three general surgeons from DHMC and several Vermont hospitals, among them Fletcher Allen Health Care in Burlington, now the University of Vermont Medical Center.

 The committee completed its review (of 107 patient flights from February to November of 1996) and recommended that DHART be allowed to continue operations in Vermont.
 The Committee continues to meet on a quarterly basis to review patient transports in the State of Vermont.

 On December 30th of 1998, DHART put a new helicopter into operation: An American Eurocopter EC135 operated by Metro Aviation Inc., capable of cruising at 150 miles per hour.
 It also represented the latest in aviation technology which allowed DHART to meet the mission of providing care to the critically ill and injured patients in Northern New England.